VO2max workouts

 3x 1600m @ 5K – 10K pace

 Use a work-to-rest ratio of 1:1 (measured in time) or slightly less.
 Cut the rest intervals in half if you are in the final weeks of 5K and 10k preparation.
 Adjust the length and/or number intervals according to your training level.
+An example is 4x 1600m with 400m recoveries as a race-specific workout in a 10K advanced training plan.

-Variable Intensity VO2max Intervals
+Variable Intensity VO2 max Intervals

 Variable intervals have proven very effective in a study performed on cyclists.
 The same principles can be applied to running.
-Here a mix of different VO2max paces is used for the intervals.
-I recommend starting with a slower VO2max pace (such as 8K and 5K pace) and then increasing the pace in the final segment.
-That way the start of the interval isn’t overly anaerobic.
+Here, a mix of different VO2 max paces is used for the intervals.
+I recommend starting with a slower VO2 max pace (such as 8K and 5K pace) and then increasing the pace in the final segment.
+That way, the start of the interval isn’t overly anaerobic.

 5x (600m @ 5K pace + 200m all-out)